leisure-pursuit-projects/dft-idft-d3/README.md

 ```
 ## Developing
-Changes to your javascript code will hot-reload your app if it's running -- otherwise they will be built at the `npm start` command.
+Changes to your javascript code will hot-reload your app if it's running -- otherwise they will be built at the `npm start` command. <br>
 Changes to your Rust code must be compiled to wasm before they are accessible to the client.
-This must be done manually with `npm run build-wasm`.
+This must be done manually with `npm run build-wasm`.<br>